15 Types of Glands in Human Body & their Functions

 • Follicle-stimulating hormone signals the formation of estrogen and progesterone by the female reproductive system.

-ii.
-Posterior pituitary Present behind the front part of the pituitary as shown in the diagram above.
+It is present behind the front part of the pituitary, as shown in the diagram above.

-• Vasopressin (antidiuretic hormone) controls water loss in kidneys.
-So minimizes urine formation and saves water in the body.
+• Vasopressin (antidiuretic hormone) controls water loss in the kidneys.
+So, it minimizes urine formation and saves water in the body.

 • Oxytocin signals the uterus for delivery in pregnant women after the period of gestation.
 It also stimulates milk secretion in mothers.